sr99622/onvif-mcp/docs/CLIENT.md

 This runbook onboards a new machine to an existing camera MCP deployment that uses Keycloak for OAuth 2.1/OpenID Connect authorization.

-The current standard uses:

-- OAuth Authorization Code flow with PKCE (`S256`)
-- Dynamic Client Registration (DCR)
-- A separate public OAuth client registration for each Hermes installation
-- The `mcp:tools` scope
-- A private CA for HTTPS
-- Keycloak Trusted Hosts to restrict which machines may register clients

-Do not manually create a fixed Keycloak client unless DCR is intentionally disabled.
-Hermes should register its own public client and retain its own registration and token files.

 ## Deployment values

 Substitute these symbolic values for the target environment: